docker-hy/docker-hy.github.io/data/part-2/section-3.md

 Note:

-- `restart: always` was changed to `unless-stopped` that will keep the container running unless it's stopped.
-With `always` the stopped container is started after reboot for example.
+- `restart: always` was changed to `unless-stopped` that will keep the container running unless we explicitely stop it.
+With `always` the stopped container is started after reboot for example, see [here](https://docs.docker.com/config/containers/start-containers-automatically/) for more.

-Under "Caveats - Where to Store Data" we can see that the `/var/lib/postgresql/data` can be mounted separately to preserve data in an easy-to-locate directory or let Docker manage the storage.
-We could use a bind mount like previously, but let's first see what the "let Docker manage the storage" means.
+Under the section [Where to store data](https://github.com/docker-library/docs/blob/master/postgres/README.md#where-to-store-data) we can see that the `/var/lib/postgresql/data` should be mounted separately to preserve the data.

+There are two options.
+We could use a bind mount like previously and mount a easy-to-locate directory for storing the data.
+Let us now use the other opiton, a [Docker managed volume](https://docs.docker.com/storage/volumes/).

 Let's run the Docker Compose file without setting anything new:

 ```console
 $ docker compose up